plan-systems/design-docs/proof-of-correctness.md

     - Entries in these channls must meet additional security/signing requirements and serve prescribed purposes.
     - Because reserved channels have nuanced specificaitons, they are the _only_ channels that do not solely rely on ACCs for access controls.
     - The number, purpose, and use of these channels can be expanded to meet future needs.
-3. **General purpose channels**, alas, are the product of the this system.
+3. **General purpose channels**, alas, are the system's purpose and comprise most of
     - The creator (and hence owner) of new channel specifies a protocol descriptor, directing client UIs to consistently interpret and present channel entries appropriately.
     - Each channel also names a governing access control channel ("parent ACC").
 A channel's parent ACC is chraged with returning a permission level for any given member `UUID`, allowing each node in **C** to independently carry out [channel entry validation](#channel-entry-validation).
     - General purpose channels can either be: